-Worth over $2 billion annually, California‘s world-renowned wines used to be its number one cash crop, but now they’ve been surpassed — err..blown away — by the marijuana industry, which according to a 2011 report is worth $14 billion, a whopping seven times that of the vineyards!
+Worth over $2 billion annually, California‘s world-renowned wines used to be its number one cash crop.
+They’ve been surpassed — err…blown away — by the marijuana industry, which according to a 2011 report is worth $14 billion, a whopping seven times that of the vineyards!
 And it’s growing every year.
 Analysts at Cowen & Co. believe the nation’s legal cannabis industry could reach $50 billion by 2026, with California marijuana accounting for about $25 billion of that market.

 It should go without saying that northern California has quite a unique and interesting culture, with the cultivation and possession of the valuable plant legal on the state level but illegal on the national.
-Religious groups also frequently join in the foray by funding private eradication teams as well as attack campaigns that target both the industry and any politicians supporting the industry.
+Religious groups frequently join in the foray by funding private eradication teams and attack campaigns that target both the industry and any politicians supporting it.
 But it is also a very well-paying job and thus there is never a shortage of willing applicants.
-The hard part however is getting in, as there is no real resume or application process per se but rather hordes of vagabonds, hippies, and stoners flooding the nearby highway shoulders with signs that all read something to the effect of “will work for weed or money.”
+The hard part however is getting in.
+There is no real resume or application process, only hordes of vagabonds, hippies, and stoners flooding the nearby highway shoulders with signs that all read something to the effect of “will work for weed or money.”

-Driving north from San Francisco on the 101 with the ocean running along my left-side and the redwoods on the right steadily increasing in size is always a peaceful and relaxing drive from me.
-It is along this highway where every fall countless wanderers come to town in search of work.
-Some individuals get lucky and find it, making thousands of dollars to fund their next few months of travels in a short time.
+Driving north from San Francisco on the 101, ocean on the left and redwoods on the right, is a peaceful and relaxing drive.
+Along this highway every fall countless wanderers and wannabe trimmers come to town in search of work.
+Some individuals get lucky and find it, making thousands of dollars to fund their travels in a short time.
 Others are forced to hitch-hike out of town empty-handed.
-Yes, the Emerald Triangle may break some, but also makes many others.
+The Emerald Triangle may break some but it also makes many, many others.

 Please read the entire article before asking any questions.
 ALL REQUESTS FOR CONTACTS WILL BE IGNORED.